microsoft/api-guidelines/graph/GuidelinesGraph.md

 **Breaking changes:**

+- Adding a property that is required for the creation of the type it is defined on
 - Changing the URL or fundamental request/response associated with a resource
 - Removing, renaming, or changing an incompatible type of a declared property //// TODO should we make clear what incompatible types are add making "compatible" type changes to the non-breaking list?
 //// TODO the compatible types are still lieklly to be breaking sdk changes for some languages